burnbook/burnbook.io/index.md

-## Hello World
+## Allow us to introduce ourselves

-Hello, and welcome to an open-source and anonymous self-publishing platform for the airing of the VC-backed software industry's dirty laundry.
-We do what we can to help whistleblowers, aggrieved parties, abused employees, and deceived investors find their voice
+Hello, world, and welcome to the Burn Book.
+We are trying to build an open-source, anonymous self-publishing platform for the airing of the VC-backed software industry's dirty laundry.
+We do what we can to help whistleblowers, aggrieved parties, abused employees, and deceived investors find their voice and amplify the voices that are structurally silenced in the software industry as currently conceived.

 ## The Ethos of Open Source Intelligence (#osint)